150 ways YOU can help keep Hyde Park beautiful

 - Calling all artists!
 Apply to paint one of Hyde Park’s utility boxes and transform a dull gray box into a work of art.

-- Visit and support Hyde Park’s Urban Wilds.
+- Visit and support Hyde Park’s Urban Wilds, including Sherrin Woods, Dell Rock, and other locations.

 - Download a trail map and take a stroll through Hyde Park’s Stonybrook Reservation.